 The timing of this revelation seemed mysterious.
 Surely they had not only just been found?
 Avon & Somerset Constabulary had had his computers and hard discs for nine months and had long ago scrutinized them for anything they could possibly use against Vincent Tabak.
 Why had they not added the charge of possessing these illegal images to the charge of murder way back in January 2011?
-Why did the IT-expert who testified at his murder trial, Lindsey Farmery, not tell the jury about this evidence of his bad character?
+Why did the so-called IT-expert who testified at his murder trial, Criminal Intelligence Analyst Lindsey Farmery, not tell the jury about this evidence of his bad character?

 |Long Lartin prison|

 After Vincent Tabak was sentenced, a police spokesman had read out a statement on behalf of the Yeates family, containing the following text: “The best we can hope for him is that he spends the rest of his life incarcerated, where his life is a living hell, being the recipient of all the evils, deprivations and degradations that his situation can provide.”
 Was the purpose of the police’s unsubstantiated allegation about child porn directed at the inmates of the prison where Vincent Tabak would be serving his sentence?
 Was the media acting as a pseudo-judicial agency to instigate those inmates to carry out the Yeates family’s wishes?